Learn ›

 Step 3: Convert Milligrams to Drops or Milliliters

-Divide the milligram dose by the concentration of your ABSC product:
+Divide the milligram amount by the concentration of your ABSC product:

 | ABSC Product | Total CBD | Bottle Size | Concentration | CBD per Drop* |